Timber Country: Stud career

 Retired to stud duty, Timber Country was first sent Shadai Farm, a breeding operation located in Hokkaido, Japan, owned by brothers Teruya and Katsumi Yoshida.
 While there, he was also shuttled to Australia, where he notably sired Eremein, a five-time Group One winner with career earnings in excess of A$4 million.
 In 2001, Timber Country stood in Dubai, then was returned to Japan, this time standing at Lex Stud in Hokkaido, where he remained.

 Timber Country was not a consistent stallion, though he sired a Grade I winner in all three countries he stood in.
 His best foal is Japanese-born son Admire Don, who won seven Grade I races in Japan and was named Japanese Champion Two-Year-Old Colt of 2001 and Champion Older Male Horse of 2003 and 2004.
 He is also the sire of Australian gelding Eremein, a five-time Grade I winner with career earnings in excess of A$4 million.
 He is the sire of filly Balletto, born in Dubai, who won the Grade I Frizette Stakes in the United States.

 Timber Country is the damsire of Mukhadram, who won the 2014 Eclipse Stakes in Great Britain, Copano Rickey, two-time winner of the February Stakes in Japan, and Sweet Idea, who won The Galaxy Stakes in Australia.

 Death

-Timber Country died the night of February 24, 2016 at around 10:00 PM.
+Timber Country died the night of February 24, 2016, at around 10:00 PM.
 The 24-year-old, who had suffered from cardiac issues during his last years of life, died of heart failure.
 "We extend our heartfelt condolences to him," said Akira Maeda, mager of Lex Stud.
 "We will erect a monument to his memory in Cherry Blossoms Park near our Lex Stud."
 D. Wayne Lukas said of Timber Country, "He was a beautiful horse, with a great disposition and great to train."

-Timber Country was buried at Sakuramaima Park, an equestrian center, near Lex Stud.
+Timber Country was buried at Oumai Horse Park near Lex Stud.